grisuno/LazyOwn/COMMANDS.md

 Note:
     - Ensure that `modules/lazygptcli.py` has the appropriate permissions and dependencies to run.
-    - The environment variable `GROQ_API_KEY` must be correctly set for the script to function.
+    - The environment variable `GROQ_API_KEY` must be correctly assign for the script to function.

 ## lazysearch_bot
 Run the internal module GROQ AI located at `modules/lazysearch_bot.py` with the specified parameters.